All India Bakchod: Against Utsav Chakraborty

 On 4 October 2018, comedian and actor Utsav Chakraborty, a former editor at Huffington Post India, former AIB employee and frequent collaborator, was accused of impropriety.
 The allegations against Chakraborty garnered attention when poet Mahima Kukreja accused him of sending her an unsolicited explicit image.
 Before publicly denouncing Chakraborty on Twitter, Kukreja had previously told Bhat about Chakraborty's behaviour.
 Bhat confronted Chakraborty, took no action and continued a professional working relationship between Chakraborty and AIB.
-This incident was the genesis of the Indian #MeToo movement in 2018.
+This incident was the genesis of the MeToo movement in India in 2018.

 One year later, Chakraborty made public statements alleging that Bhat did not act as he said previously and that Chakraborty was "thrown under the bus" in an attempt to save the company and called the allegations "fabricated".

 In a series of Instagram videos, Bhat issued an update on his professional and personal life.
 He said he was diagnosed with clinical depression at the end of 2018, while the company was being shut down.
 He said he felt "mentally checked out" and "paralyzed and unable to participate socially, online or even offline".
 His statement drew both support and criticism from former colleagues and contemporaries.